kejiahp/personal_docs/setup-guides/windows-docker-setup.md

 #### Bindmounts

 - Due to dockers isolated architecture in order for us to access our local file system from within a container we use **bindmounts**.
-- **Bindmounts** lets you share a directory from your host's filesystem into the container.
+- **Bindmounts** lets you share a directory frgenerateom your host's filesystem into the container.

 #### More Bindmount Explanation